 I have a tool for sharpening the chain saw blades.
 You can tell when sharpening is needed by looking at the size of the chips.
 If a lot of sawdust is being created, that means you’re working with dull blades.

 With the upkeep on sharpening, the Husqvarna 455 does a fantastic job of cutting even the hardest woods and the largest trees.

-Overall, I’m completely satisfied with the Husqvarna 455 Rancher 20-Inch 55-1/2cc 2-Stroke Gas-Powered Chain Saw.
+Overall, I’m completely satisfied with the Husqvarna 455 Rancher Gas Chainsaw.
 While it can definitely be classified as a “professional” tool, the 455 seems to be the perfect fit for the homeowner with a lot of land or a part time professional who needs a high powered, heavy duty saw.

 I work with it at home and on the job, and it simply does an excellent job.
-It’s a terrific value.
+This powerful chainsaw is a terrific value.

 *On a final note, I have not tried this but I’ve heard from people online and at my local hardware store that the 455 Rancher can also use a 24″ bar without any issues.
 I’ve also noticed that the 455 is being sold with an 18 inch bar as well.